Chef Jonathan Benno famous his signature recipes

 Ingredients

-1 large lamb leg roast with a cap of fats, four to 6 pounds; bone-in leg (these may be as massive as eight pounds); de-bone to the shank, hold shank bone-in.
+One large lamb leg roast with a cap of fats, four to 6 pounds; bone-in leg (these may be as massive as eight pounds); de-bone to the shank, hold shank bone-in.

 Leaves from 6 fresh rosemary sprigs (2 heaping tablespoons leaves), plus greater sprigs and branches for garnish.

-half of cup roasted garlic puree
+half of a cup of roasted garlic puree

 Kosher salt & black pepper to taste